 If you have suffered an injury in the last three years from an accident that was not your fault you are entitled by law to be compensated.
 Visit our compensation calculator to see how much you could claim

-For an injury claim to be successful, three things must be proven:
+For a claim to be successful, three things must be proven:

 We have a duty of care owed to us in most places that we go and in turn, many of us hold a duty of care for other people.
 For example, road users have a duty of care to other road users, a shop owner will have a duty of care to its customers, and a local council will have a duty of care to people on the areas of public highway and land.